dgudenkov-foreign-languages-homework/homework/homework-164/sb_p6.md

 - I can't stand working at home
-- I leanred t drive in 2012
+- I learned to drive in 2012
-- I want the teacher to correct my prnounciation
+- I want the teacher to correct my pronounciation
-- I would rather eat someting that I know, then unfamiliar dish
+- I would rather eat someting that I know, then an unfamiliar dish
 - I would like to travel this year
 - I enjoy going to parks
 - Tell me what you are doing